What Is Prediabetes?

 - History of cardiovascular disease

-- Having a condition associated with insulin resistance (eg, polycystic ovary syndrome)
+- Having a condition associated with insulin resistance, such as polycystic ovary syndrome or metabolic syndrome

 How Do You Know If You Have Prediabetes?

 - Fasting plasma glucose test—For this test, you fast overnight and have your blood glucose measured in the morning before eating.
 Results in the range of 100-125 mg/dL (5.6-6.9 mmol/L) may indicate prediabetes.

 - Oral glucose tolerance test (OGTT)—Again, you fast overnight and have your blood glucose measured after the fast.
 Then, you consume a sugary drink and have your blood glucose measured two hours later.
 Results in the range of 140-199 mg/dL (7.8-11 mmol/L) indicate prediabetes.

 - Hemoglobin A1c (HbA1c)—This is an indicator of your average blood sugar levels over the previous three months.
 Results in the range of 5.7%-6.4% indicate prediabetes.

 What Can You Do If You Have Prediabetes?

 - Exercise for at least 150 minutes per week

 - Reduce your intake of calories and fat—Also, try to eat more fiber and whole grains.